 Professor Inge Jonassen and part of his team from the CBU (Computational Bioinformatics Unit, Department of Informatics, UiB) are working on the development and application of bioinformatics methods for analysing data descending from high-throughput measurement technologies applied to cancer samples.

-The Jonassen group is working on development and application of bioinformatics methods contributing to the understanding of tumors and their environments, aiming to aid in selecting appropriate treatments and predict outcome.
-A focus in earlier years has been on in silico deconvolution of expression data.
-New activity has been initiated towards system medicine approaches targeting leukemia and development of methods to exploit the novel Hyperion technology to the study of tumor-microenvironment interactions in solid cancers.
+The Jonassen group works on development and application of bioinformatics methods contributing to the understanding of tumors and their microenvironments, aiming to aid in selecting appropriate treatments and predict outcome.
+They are currently working on a system medicine approach utilizing machine learning approaches targeting leukemia and development of methods to exploit the Hyperion technology to the study of tumormicroenvironment interactions in solid cancers.